VISA2051 Curatorial Practices

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

 - one of the following: VISA1050 Art of Visualisation and Recording, VISA1051 Art in the Environment, VISA1052 Art of Expression, VISA1053 Video Art: Methods and Means, VISA1054 Art of Drawing

 - Contact hours

-- lectures: 1–2 hours per week; seminars/tutorials: 1–2 hours per week; site visits: up to 6 hours per semester
+- lectures: 1–2 hours per week; seminars/Practical Classes: 1–2 hours per week; site visits: up to 6 hours per semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.